 Paul provides an array of successful treatment options for osteoporosis, including effective medications, regular monitoring and lifestyle tips.
 Women should undergo bone density screening at menopause to determine their risk for osteoporosis and begin treatment if indicated.

-If you would like quality preventive care to monitor your bone health, call Remedi Health or book online.
+If you would like quality preventive care to monitor your bone health, call Remedi Health.